lightray22/andromeda-desktop-clients/README.md

 - Python3 (>= 3.8?)
 - Bash (if running tools/)

 # libandromeda

-### Common Usage
+## Common Usage

 Given HTTP server URLs can optionally include the protocol, the port number, and URL variables.
 For example both of the following are valid: `myhostname` and `https://myhostname.tld:4430/test.php?urlvar`.
-The default protocol is HTTP, so specifying "https://" ensures TLS is always used.
+The default protocol is HTTP, so specifying `https://` ensures TLS is always used.

+### Debug

+Using the `-d int` or `--debug int` option turns on debug.

+1. Runs the app in the foreground and reports errors
+2. Reports all calls to the backend
+3. Shows many function calls and extra info (a lot!)
+4. With each print shows the time, thread ID, and object ID

+## Building

 ### Libraries